verypossible/lazysusan/docs/example_app.rst

 - Python 2.7 and some helper packages

 Assuming you have Docker installed on your system, pull the `joinspartan/serverless`_ image.
-It's suggested you use a specific  tag which corresponds to a specific version of Serverless.
+It's Suggested you use a specific  tag which corresponds to a specific version of Serverless.
 Here, we'll be using ``1.4``:

 ::